anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 As depicted in the {{fig-net}}, the joining Device, or pledge (P), is more than one hop away from the EST server (E) and not yet authenticated into the network.
-At this stage, it can only communicate one-hop to its nearest neighbour, the Join proxy (J) using their link-local IPv6 addresses.
+At this stage, it can only communicate one-hop to its nearest neighbour, the Join Proxy (J) using their link-local IPv6 addresses.
 However, the Pledge (P) needs to communicate with end-to-end security with a Registrar hosting the EST server (E) to authenticate and get the relevant system/network parameters.
 If the Pledge (P) initiates